cariboulabs/cariboulite/README.md

 Unlike many other HAT projects, CaribouLite utilizes the **SMI** (Secondary Memory Interface) present on all the 40-pin RPI versions.
 This interface is not thoroughly documented by both Raspberry-Pi documentation and Broadcomm's reference manuals.
 An amazing work done by [Lean2](https://iosoft.blog/2020/07/16/raspberry-pi-smi/) (code in [git repo](https://github.com/jbentham/rpi)) in hacking this interface has contributed to CaribouLite's technical feasibility.
 A deeper overview of the interface is provided by G.J.
 Van Loo, 2017 [Secondary_Memory_Interface.pdf](docs/smi/Secondary%20Memory%20Interface.pdf).
 The SMI interface allows exchanging up to ~500 Mbit/s (depending on the FPGA, data-bus width, etc.) between the RPI and the HAT, and yet, the results vary between the different versions of RPI.
 The results further depend on the specific RPI version's DMA speeds.

-The SMI interface can be accessed from the user space Linux applications as shown in [Lean2](https://iosoft.blog/2020/07/16/raspberry-pi-smi/), but Broadcomm also provided a neat minimal charachter device interface in the `/dev` directory using the `open`, `close`, `write`, `read`, and `ioctl` system calls.
+The SMI interface can be accessed from the user space Linux applications as shown in [Lean2](https://iosoft.blog/2020/07/16/raspberry-pi-smi/), but Broadcomm also provided a neat minimal character device interface in the `/dev` directory using the `open`, `close`, `write`, `read`, and `ioctl` system calls.
 More on this interesting interface in the [designated readme file](software/libcariboulite/src/caribou_smi/index.md).
 This device driver needs to be loaded using `modprobe`.

 More information on this interface can be found [here (HW side)](docs/smi/README.md) and [here (SW side)](software/libcariboulite/src/caribou_smi/README.md).